jackmidoglover/handlebars-server-activity/README.md

 Welcome to World of Women, a popular MMORPG ... involving women being badasses.

-You are a front end developer tasked with creating a server status page so players can check on the status of the server they play on.
+You are a web developer tasked with creating a server status page so players can check on the status of the server they play on.
 This is inspired by another popular game called [WoW](https://worldofwarcraft.com/en-us/game/status)...

 ## Instructions